leofauree/3D-Printer-Configurations/x5sa_pro/readme.md

 -I take no responsability on the usage of any of this code or files.
 **📢 Usage of this script happens at your own risk!**

-# How to unlock the Chitu V6 board's bootloader
+# How to unlock the Chitu V6 bootloader
   -To flash a firmware to the printer's MCU, first you'll need to unlock the Bootloader (this works either for Marlin or Klipper).

   -To unlock the bootloader,you'll need to use the STM32 Cube Programmer.
 I am only writing detailing all the steps from the following youtube video from ["Nozzled"](https://youtu.be/N1FaKO5QziE), [J C Nelson](https://hackaday.io/project/167594-chitu-3d-printer-mainboard-hacking) and to [Victor Oliveira](https://github.com/rhapsodyv)